 Another important cost in life is food.
 Here, too, there is a wide range in Dubai.
 As a general rule, however, it can be said in advance that food in Dubai is definitely more expensive than in Europe.
 Especially when it comes to high-quality organic food.

 Below is an example of food prices from the large supermarket chain Carrefour in Dubai for fruit and vegetables in AED.
-Simplified you can divide by 4 and you get the Euro prices for the following organic food:
+Simplified you can divide by 4 and you get the euro prices for the following organic foods:

 If you look at the meat, you can also see that the prices are slightly higher than in Germany or Austria.
 The following euro prices for various types of organic meat can be found here:

-Of course, if you don't buy organic or buy in larger quantities, the prices will fall.
-However, these guide prices are realistic for high-quality food in Dubai.
-Only local products, such as dates, are considerably cheaper than in Europe.
-A person should expect to spend around €600 or more per month on food in Dubai.
+Of course, if one doesn't buy organic and buys in larger quantities, the prices naturally decrease.
+However, these target prices are realistic for high-quality food in Dubai.
+Only local products like dates are significantly cheaper than in Europe.
+One should expect to spend around €600 or more per month on groceries in Dubai.

 Restaurants

-Of course, ordering via food delivery apps is cheaper, even if the quality of the food is debatable.
+Anyone ordering through food delivery apps naturally gets a better deal, even if the quality of the food can be debated again.
 As a rule, you can order a bowl for around €20 per person.

 Car

-Cars are definitely cheaper in every respect than in Germany and especially Austria and Switzerland.
-Cars are much cheaper to buy and maintain in Dubai than in Europe.
-This is due to the fact that VAT is only 5% and fuel is also cheaper.
-In addition, there is no motor-related insurance tax or Standard consumption tax as in Austria.
+Cars are definitely cheaper in every respect in Dubai than in Germany, and especially Austria and Switzerland.
+Both in terms of purchase price and maintenance, cars are significantly cheaper in Dubai than in Europe.
+This is because the value-added tax is only 5 % and fuel is also cheaper.
+In addition, there is no vehicle tax or Standard consumption tax as in Austria.
 Insurance is also much cheaper.

-The following brand-new RSQ 8 Performance with carbon package, ceramic brakes and much more costs around €155,000 to purchase.
+The following brand new RSQ 8 Performance with carbon package, ceramic brakes, and much more, costs approximately €155,000 to purchase.

 Cab & Uber

-However, if you want to travel by cab or Uber, you will save just as much, as the prices are much lower here too.
-This is also due to the fact that the wage costs for cab drivers are lower, as are the purchase and maintenance of the cars.
-A 10km journey usually costs less than €10.
+However, those who wish to travel by taxi or Uber will also save, as the prices here are also much lower.
+This is also because the labor costs for taxi drivers are lower, as are the purchase and maintenance of cars.
+A trip of over 10 km usually costs less than €10.

 School

-If you want to send your children to a good school in Dubai, you will definitely have to pay.
-Most schools in Dubai are private schools and the costs are correspondingly high.
-Good elementary school start at €500 per month and for secondary schools (grammar or high school) you pay €1,000 per month per child.
-In return, however, you also get an internationally recognized, high-quality education for your children.
-They usually speak several languages fluently before they graduate.
+Anyone who wants to send their children to a good school in Dubai will definitely have to pay.
+Most schools in Dubai are private schools, and the costs are accordingly high.
+Good primary schools start at €500 per month, and for higher schools (middle school or high school), you already pay €1,000 per month per child.
+In return, you get an internationally recognized, high-quality education for your children.
+They are usually already fluent in several languages before they graduate.

 Summary